VOLETMarek/TravelAgency-React/README.md

 - Search Results: Display search results with filtering and sorting options.
 - Online Booking System: Implement an online reservation system with availability calendars.
 - Transaction Management: Handle transactions and payment processing securely.
-- Rating and Reviews: Allow users to rate and leave reviews for hotels, flights, and activities.
+- Rating and Reviews: Allow users to leave reviews for hotels, flights, and activities.

 ## Installation